ksator/automated_junos_show_commands_collection_with_syslog_saltstack/README.md

 - The Salt master generates a ZMQ messages to the event bus when a junos syslog message is received.
 The ZMQ message has a tag and data.
 The data structure is a dictionary, which contains information about the event.
 - The Salt reactor binds sls files to event tags.
 The reactor has a list of event tags to be matched, and each event tag has a list of reactor SLS files to be run.
 So these sls files define the SaltStack reactions.
 - The sls reactor file used in this content does the following: it parses the data from the ZMQ message to extract the network device name.
 It then ask to the proxy that manages the "faulty" device to execute an sls file.
-- The sls file executed by the proxy collects the new junos configuration and archives the collected data to a git server
+- The sls file executed by the proxy collects junos show commands and archives the collected data to a git server

 ### Gitlab
 - This SaltStack setup uses the gitlab server for external pillars (variables)